Odland/WebSite/README.md

 # WebSite
-## The next time, I will build a personal website from scratch.
+## A personal website based on Django
-## I hope I can implement this website.